brog45/prologWebScanner/README.md

 ### demo_fuzz_har.pl

-`demo_fuzz_har.pl` demonstrates parsing and auditing GET and POST requests saved to the HAR (HTTP archive) file `firefox.har` to both passively audit the session and actively fuzz.
+`demo_fuzz_har.pl` demonstrates parsing and inspecting GET and POST requests saved to the HAR (HTTP archive) file `firefox.har` to both passively inspect the session and actively fuzz.

 To run this script use this command at the shell prompt: